brianstorti/brianstorti.github.io/_posts/2015-01-31-implementing-a-priority-queue-in-ruby.md

 ---
 layout: post
 title: Implementing a Priority Queue in Ruby
+meta: Ruby doesn't have a Priority Queue implementation in its standard library, let's implement our own
 ---

 The other day I had to use a priority queue to solve a problem.
 It was a `Java` project, so I already had the `PriorityQueue` class ready to be used.